biaProjects/java-course-udemy/README.md

   - `a - Introduction to OOP`
     A project that calculates the area of 2 triangles, and tell which area is bigger.
     It is divided in 3 parts...
-      1. Without the use of OOP.
+      1. Without the use of OOP
       2. Including OOP
       3. Including Cohesion